UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: Structure-aware UrbanKG Embedding

 \subsection{Results}

-The results are reported in Table \ref{KGresults}.
 The embedding dimension is set to $d$ = 32 for all methods.
-As can be seen, almost all non-Euclidean (\ie hyperbolic and spherical space) embedding methods outperform Euclidean embedding methods, aligning with their capability to explicitly represent hierarchical and cyclic structures in urban knowledge graphs.
+The result in Table \ref{KGresults} indicates that almost all non-Euclidean (\ie hyperbolic and spherical space) embedding methods outperform Euclidean embedding methods, aligning with their capability to explicitly represent hierarchical and cyclic structures in urban knowledge graphs.
 Moreover, models that derive a product space (\ie combination of hyperbolic space and spherical space) to simultaneously capture hierarchies and cycles obtain the dominant performance.
 This can be attributed to the fact that UrbanKGs often exhibit both high-order hierarchies and cycles, making them suitable for simultaneous modeling in hyperbolic space and spherical space.
-We report high-dimensional results in Appendix \ref{UrbanKG Embedding Detailed Results}.
+We report detailed results, analysis and implement details in Appendix \ref{UrbanKG Embedding Detailed Results}.